 Center for Small Town Jewish Life

 The Center for Small Town Jewish Life at Colby College showcases how academic and community institutions can work together to improve the cultural life of small towns while enriching the education of college students.
-Building on collaboration among Colby’s Jewish Studies Program, Colby Hillel, and Waterville’s Beth Israel Congregation, the center provides inspiring educational and cultural programs to the Waterville community—including Colby students—and to other communities across Maine.
+Building on collaboration among Colby’s Jewish Studies Department, Colby Hillel, and Waterville’s Beth Israel Congregation, the center provides inspiring educational and cultural programs to the Waterville community—including Colby students—and to other communities across Maine.
 It develops exemplary conferences, learning opportunities, leadership development initiatives, and town-gown partnerships.
 The center also researches and promotes best practices in programming, outreach, and leadership so that small towns and colleges across the country can apply Colby’s model to invigorate Jewish life in their own communities.
 Keystone initiatives of the Center for Small Town Jewish Life are

 Maine Conference for Jewish Life: Brings together Jews from across the region to gain familiarity with the jewels of Jewish civilization, convene with other Jews from northern New England, exchange best practices for crafting successful rural Jewish lives, experience the benefits and challenges of celebrating in a pluralistic environment, and revel in Torah learning.